TimeDistill: Efficient Long-Term Time Series Forecasting with MLP via Cross-Architecture Distillation: Preliminary Studies

 To investigate which complementary time series patterns to distill into MLP, we analyze prediction patterns in both temporal and frequency domains, considering real-world variations across temporal scales~\cite{timemixer} and periodicities~\cite{timesnet}.
 Thus, we conduct further analysis of these two patterns by presenting illustrative cases.
 The implementation is detailed in Appendix~\ref{app:implementation_preliminary}. \textbf{(1) Multi-Scale Pattern:} By downsampling predictions \(\mathbf{\hat{Y}}\) using convolutional operations, we obtain their multi-scale representations.
 Figure~\ref{fig:result_multi_scale} shows the analysis of multi-scale temporal patterns by downsampling the time series (\textit{Scale 0}) to coarser scales (\textit{Scales 1–3}).
 Models excelling at \textit{Scale 0} generally perform well across all scales.
 The teacher models align closely with the ground truth at \textit{Scale 3}, capturing underlying trends effectively.
 In contrast, MLP significantly deviates, showing its limitations in handling multi-scale patterns. \textbf{(2) Multi-Period Pattern:} Periodicities in time series are visible in the frequency domain by transforming time series into spectrograms, with the x-axis representing frequency and periodicity calculated as the time series length $S$ divided by frequency.
 Figure~\ref{fig:result_multi_period} shows spectrograms of model predictions and the ground truth.
 Models with lower MSE capture periodicities more accurately, closely matching the ground truth at dominant frequencies.
 In contrast, MLP predictions show larger discrepancies, highlighting its inability to effectively capture periodic patterns.

 From our observations, we conjecture that MLP underperforms on certain samples due to their inability to capture essential multi-scale and multi-period patterns, which are essential for effective time series forecasting.
-To improve MLP, it is crucial to incorporate these complementary patterns from teacher models during distillation.
+To improve MLP, it is crucial to incorporate these complementary patterns from teachers during distillation.